RosaMalandrino/LocalVoids/_pages/Download.md

 Produced in a Bayesian framework, our catalog overcomes observational challenges, describing real structures in the Universe, and providing a rigorous estimation of statistical uncertainties.
 Our voids have well-defined centers, shapes, and boundaries, making the catalog precise and practical to use to study the underdense regions of the Universe.

-## We encourage researchers from different fields in astronomy to use these voids for their works
+## We encourage researchers from different fields in astronomy to use these voids for their works!

 <span style="color:white"> Enough text to make the button center: aaaaaaa </span>[<span style="font-size: 30px"> Download the catalog </span>](https://github.com/RosaMalandrino/LocalVoids/){: .btn .btn--warning .btn--x-large}{:target="_blank"}<span style="color:white"> Enough text to make the button center: aaaaaaa </span>